SoloveyMaria/community/README.md

 ## Installation
 If you are not fimilar with the below code, please follow the next steps to install.
+We have created a script for Windows users to automatically install all the necesary components (`install_windows.bat`).

 ```r
 # install.packages("devtools")
 devtools::install_github("SoloveyMaria/community")
 ```
-## Tutorial
+## Step by step installation

 To create an environment named 'community_tutorial', and install Jupyter Notebook with the R kernel as well as devtools and all the other dependencies, follow the steps below.
 All the commands below run in terminal/cmd.